France has become one of the most sought-after study-abroad destinations.

 Candidates must apply for admission to Sciences Po and submit their scholarship application through their platform.

 While this is merit-based, monetary need may also be assessed.
-The college notifies successful candidates at the same time as their admission results.
+The college notifies successful candidates simultaneously with their admission results.

 7. ENS International Selection Scholarship